How to Pick the Right Protective Finish for Your Furniture Piece

 The Varathane Water-based Topcoat was the best option for latex-painted furniture as it settles well and protects latex furniture from water which could cause bubbling or peeling on unprotected latex surfaces.
 Our top three clear coats would all do well on painted furniture – CLICK HERE TO COMPARE THE TOP THREE.

-How to Clear Coat Painted Furniture
+How to Top Coat Paint

 It’s easy to clear coat over latex furniture with a few simple tips!
 After painting your furniture piece, let it dry for 48 hours.